dxue2012/python-webcam-flask/README.md

 This is a toy project for learning how to use a couple of python libraries.

+### Repo status

+This repo is **unmaintained**.
+I guess I never intended for others to use this (and never imagined my terrible code would be of any value to others), but I recognize that a nonzero number of people have stumbled upon this repo and may have found it useful as a reference.
+Given that, even though I do not plan on maintaining this repo, I am happy for people to

+1) submit pull requests to fix known issues (there are quite a few), or to
+2) fork and make your own version.
+I'd be happy to link to a better maintained fork for future readers' benefit.

 ### What it does

 1) The web client sends video stream data (from the user's webcam) to a flask server using socketio